 As the temperature drops, heating bills rise.
 But this winter, you don’t have to choose between freezing to death or shelling out fat wads of cash.
-A geothermal heat pump keeps your house warm while shrinking your heating bill by about 70 percent, and from now until December 31, 2016, you can receive a federal tax credit for 30 percent of the installation cost.
+A geothermal heat pump keeps your house warm while shrinking your heating bill by about 70 percent.
 How do geothermal systems work?
 It’s pretty simple.
 Outdoor air temperatures change with the seasons, but beneath the surface, the earth maintains a constant temperature.
 Geothermal pumps use an underground piping system draw in heat during the winter and disperse heat during the summer.

 Here’s why installing one is a smart move:

 1. Geothermal systems keep your piggy bank full.